PTSS pilot for passengers

 Your responsibilities

-When you use your PTSS pilot card, you agree to:
+When you use your PTSS card, you agree to:

-- follow the terms and conditions outlined in the PTSS Participant Guidelines below;
+- follow the terms and conditions outlined in the PTSS Participant Guidelines;

-- not sell, exchange, lend or give away your PTSS pilot card;
+- not sell, exchange, lend or give away your PTSS card;

-- report your PTSS pilot card to DoT if it is lost or stolen.
+- report your PTSS card to DoT if it is lost or stolen.

-Note: incorrect use of your PTSS pilot card may lead to administrative or legal consequences.
+Note: incorrect use of your PTSS card may lead to administrative or legal consequences.

 How to provide feedback

-At the conclusion of the pilot, DoT will contact pilot participants to provide feedback about their overall experiences using the new PTSS system.
+The Department of Transport will contact pilot participants to provide feedback about their overall experiences using the new PTSS system.

 Where to get help